daelsepara/green-blood/README.md

 # green-blood
-ZIL Implementation of Green Blood (Virtual Reality Adventures) by Mark Smith
+ZIL Implementation of Green Blood (Virtual Reality Adventures) by Mark Smith and Dave Morris